 Waiting for spring.
 Salix stems along the Carson River, as we watch for the warmth of sunrise.
 1/2 sec, f/11, ISO 100; Canon 80D, 18-135mm.

 Up early for a quick trip out to the Carson River.
-The river is swollen with early run-off, but the morning hold a winter chill and little promise of photographer’s light.
+The river is swollen with early run-off, but the morning held a winter chill and little promise of photographer’s light.
 Dez and I wandered the banks where I first tried to capture some images of the setting moon.
 Those turned out terrible!
 I could not get anything interesting in the foreground without turning the moon into a singular, glaring bulb of light.

 But soon the sunrise began to take shape and add a bit of color over Prison Hill.
 I set up at the water’s edge and composed to get the red stems of the willows playing with the red reflected in the water and the clouds.
 I felt pretty happy with the result.

 Looking back (2018.11.13): I’m happy with my early try, but I over-processed the sky, mixing saturation with graduated filter.

 A frosty pond with resident ducks, a cropping exercise to highlight the cold and resilient avifauna.
 1/30 sec, f/11, ISO 100; Canon 80D, 18-135mm.

 I actually prefer the second image.
 There is more of a story here.
 The duck couple are safe in their home on the pond, regardless of the otherwise frozen morning.
 I want to look for more of this.

 Click here for a Full Image Gallery.
 Keep going…